Skip to Content

 Adhesive Vinyl

-You would like to make projects with adhesive vinyl like that mug I made or this candle?
+Want to make projects with self-adhesive vinyl like these glasses above, this mug I made or this candle?
 Here’s what you’ll need:

 Optional:

-Are you passionate about adding vinyl to fabrics like sweaters or bags?
-I admit that it’s more addictive than I might have thought!!!
-You can see the t-shit I made as well as the trick to layering several colours of vinyl here.
+Are you passionate about adding heat transfer vinyl to fabrics such as T-shirts and bags?
+It’s more addictive than I thought!
+You can see the t-shirt I made and the trick for layering different colours of vinyl here.

 So you’ll need: